[FULL GUIDE] How Long To Cook Squash In The Oven

 8. Serve and enjoy: Once the squash is cooked to perfection, remove it from the oven and let it cool slightly.
 Serve it as a side dish, use it as a base for other recipes, or enjoy it on its own.
 The roasted squash can be enhanced further with additional seasonings, such as a drizzle of honey or a sprinkle of grated Parmesan cheese.

-Related: How Long To Bake Spaghetti Squash In Oven At 350?
+Related: [FULL GUIDE] How Long To Cook Grouper In Oven

 Cooking Techniques